Skip to main content

 What sources provide access to rural or rural-relevant data?

-The Centers for Disease Control and Prevention (CDC) focused on rural health issues in a special 2017 Morbidity and Mortality Weekly Report (MMWR) Rural Health Series.
-Reports in the series provide rural-specific data on a wide range of topics, including specific health conditions and health-related behaviors.
-In addition to the special series, the MMWR continues to include articles with rural-specific data.
+The Centers for Disease Control and Prevention (CDC) sometimes includes information on rural health disparities, health conditions, and health-related behaviors in the Morbidity and Mortality Weekly Report.
 The CDC's National Center for Health Statistics (NCHS) also produces Data Briefs, timely short reports that present descriptive data, several of which have focused on rural/urban aspects of health.

 A February 2022 data brief from the Maternal and Child Health Bureau (MCHB), Rural Children's Health and Health Care, provides information on rural children based on data from the National Survey of Children's Health.
 Topics addressed include weight status, physical activity, food insecurity, adverse childhood experiences, and access to care.
 A 2020 MCHB data brief, Rural/Urban Differences in Children's Health, provides data on children's mental and behavioral health.

-The University of Minnesota Rural Health Research Center's August 2020 chartbook, Rural-Urban Differences Among Older Adults, provides detailed data on rural older adults, covering demographics, socioeconomic data, healthcare access and use, and health behaviors and health status.
+Rural-Urban Differences Among Older Adults, an August 2020 chartbook from The University of Minnesota Rural Health Research Center, provides detailed data on rural older adults, covering demographics, socioeconomic data, healthcare access and use, and health behaviors and health status.

 An Insurance Profile of Rural America: Chartbook, an October 2022 RUPRI Center for Rural Health Policy Analysis publication, reports on trends in health insurance coverage for rural and urban people, with detailed data for different types of coverage and sociodemographic groups.

-The USDA Economic Research Service (ERS) publishes Rural America at a Glance, an annual snapshot of key rural statistics.
+Rural America at a Glance from the USDA Economic Research Service (ERS) is an annual snapshot of key rural statistics.
 ERS State Fact Sheets offer total, rural, and urban statistics nationally and for each state on population, food security, income, education, employment, and other topics.
 It is a quick place to access a range of rural data for your state, pulled from different federal sources.

 The U.S. Census Bureau's American Community Survey (ACS) — easily accessed via data.census gov — includes data that can be limited to rural, using the Census Bureau definition of rural, as well as the OMB definition of metropolitan and nonmetropolitan areas.
 The ACS includes a wide range of information on demographics, health insurance coverage, disability, education, poverty, income, and much more.

-For a detailed list of options, see RHIhub's Data Sources & Tools Relevant to Rural Health, which lists major rural-relevant statistical sources, topics covered, and geographic breakdowns available.
+See our Data Sources & Tools Relevant to Rural Health for a detailed list of major rural-relevant statistical sources, topics covered, and geographic breakdowns available.

 What sources offer county-level data?
 How might county-level data be useful?